Yerachmiel-Feltzman/bigquery-data-quality-with-scheduled-queries/Readme.md

 One simple way to quickly have data quality checks on top of BigQuery.

-It created scheduled queries that raises errors in case of data quality issues found, triggering GCP monitoring alerts.
+It uses Terraform to deploy scheduled queries that raise errors in case of data quality issues found, triggering GCP monitoring alerts.

-Deployed with Terraform.

 ### Alerts deployed: